wp-media/search-and-replace/README.md

 By default, the checkbox "Dry run" is checked.
 In "dry run"- mode, you get a detailed preview of the changes.
 No changes will be written to the database.
 Please check always with "dry run" first.
 If you want to apply the changes, uncheck the "dry run"-button, choose if you want to download a sql dump with the changes, or write them into the database.
 Then click "do search/replace" again.
 **Multisite usage:**
 If you are running multisite and want to search the tables of all sites, run the plugin on the main site.
-Using the plugin on a subsite will only show the tables of this subsite.
+Using the plugin on a subsite will only show the tables of that subsite.

 ![screenshot-1](https://raw.githubusercontent.com/inpsyde/search-and-replace/master/assets/wporg/screenshot-1.png)